2025 Irish presidential election: Fianna Fáil

 On 9 September at Leinster House, a meeting was held of the party's TDs, senators and MEPs to select the candidate.
 Following ten-minute speeches by Gavin and Kelleher, there was a secret ballot, which Gavin won by 41 votes to 29.
 (Note: The Fianna Fáil parliamentary party comprises 71 members.
 Mark Daly, Cathaoirleach of Seanad Éireann, was not eligible to vote.)
 Kelleher endorsed Gavin following the result.
 After being nominated, Gavin, who had not previously expressed political views, said that he was a "centrist and a constitutional Republican", that he had supported same-sex marriage and the repeal of the Eighth Amendment, and that he favoured removal of the Triple Lock.
 Media outlets suggested that Kelleher's unexpectedly strong showing might be a blow to Micheál Martin's leadership, but Martin disputed this, saying that a referendum on his leadership had already taken place at the last general election.
 RTÉ News suggested that Gavin's strongest characteristics were his "near untouchable" status in the GAA, his work ethic and his leadership skills, but that a reputation for seriousness and restraint, as well as a lack of appeal in rural Ireland, might hurt his campaign.

 On 5 October 2025, Gavin announced that he was withdrawing from the election; this followed a presidential debate on RTÉ in which he was questioned on his failure to repay €3,300 owed by him for several years to a former tenant (later revealed to be Niall Donald, now deputy editor of the Sunday World).
-His name will remain on the ballot, as a candidate may only withdraw before the ruling on nominations, which took place on 24 September.
+Gavin's name remained on the ballot, as a candidate may only withdraw before the ruling on nominations, which took place on 24 September.